MDJ-Button/BattleCity/README.md

 # BattleCity

-A practice project, didn't finish it.
+A practice project to try and remake Batlle City in CPP and SFML.